gideao/articles/2018-02-16-how-to-configure-a-small-email-server.md

 date: 2018-02-16 22:27:03 -03:00
 layout: post
 ---
-# How to configure a private e-mail server

 To run a mail server two services need work together.
 One service will send and receive messages between email servers and the other will be used clients to retrieve or read his messages sfrom the server.